Gabriel Acevero: Maryland House of Delegates

 Acevero ran in the three-member house district, which includes parts of Gaithersburg, Germantown, Clarksburg, Montgomery Village, and Washington Grove.
 He won the Democratic primary on June 26, 2018, coming in ahead of three-term incumbent Delegate Kirill Reznik and edging out two-term incumbent Delegate Shane Robinson in the hotly contested primary.
 He faced minimal Republican opposition in the general and was elected on November 6, 2018, at the age of 28.
 Acevero was sworn in on a copy of James Baldwin's 1963 book, The Fire Next Time, and assumed office on January 9, 2019.
 He serves on the House Appropriations Committee and is a member of the Maryland Legislative Black Caucus, the Latino Legislative Caucus, and the Montgomery County Delegation.

 In December 2019, Acevero attended a rally in Gaithersburg, Maryland, to support the impeachment of Donald Trump.

 In 2020, Delegate Acevero endorsed Senator Bernie Sanders for the 2020 Democratic Party presidential primaries.
 During the 2024 Democratic Party presidential primaries, he urged voters to cast an "Uncommitted" protest vote against President Joe Biden for his handling of the Gaza war.

 In the 2022 Democratic primary, other members of the House district campaigned for another Democrat to replace Acevero.
 Nonetheless, Acevero won reelection to the ticket.
 In October 2025, Acevero's District 39 colleagues once again launched a primary challenge against him, recruiting Gaithersburg city councilmember Robert Wu to run against him.
+Acevero again won the Democratic primary on June 23, 2026, placing second behind state delegate Lesley Lopez.